NaualB/Examensarbete/README.md

 To run the linter you will need to first install the `robotframework-robocop` python package.
 Then simply running `robocop` on the top level of the repository will check the tests for any errors or violations to code quality standards.

 [Basics of GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#workflows)

-### The exercise

-1. Make a new workflow file under `.github/workflows` called for example *lint.yml*
-2. Have the workflow run on every push
-3. Define a job to:
-   1. checkout the code
-   2. install the `robotframework-robocop` python package
-   3. run the linter
-4. (optional) Fix issues or edit rules